 Churches have services at different times, and not all services include a choir.
 Look at a church’s website or call ahead to see if they have a Gospel Mass.

 Know your etiquette.

-These are religious services, not musical performances.
+Gospel concerts are part of religious services, not simply a musical show.

+A gospel peformance at a church is part of their services.
 The forces driving the sermons and the congregations listening to them are the same forces that drive the human spirit.